 *NOTICE: Due to concern over the spread of coronavirus, the museum is closed to visitors until further notice.
-For details and updates, see here.*
+For details, see here.*

 Kataezome is a traditional Japanese method of dyeing fabric, one that fascinates people all over the world.
 Even if you have little interest in traditional crafts, you’ve definitely seen the kataezome technique used on kimono or textiles.
 The works of Keisuke Serizawa are true masterpieces of kataezome.
 In fact, he was designated a Living National Treasure by the national government in honor of his kataezome work.
 You can see his famous designs here in Sendai, at a museum run by Tohoku Fukushi University and conveniently located next to Sendai Station.